Chen Po-liang

-Chen Po-liang (陳柏良 (Chén Bóliáng); born 11 August 1988) is a Taiwanese professional footballer who plays as a midfielder for club Qingdao West Coast.
+Chen Po-liang (陳柏良 (Chén Bóliáng); born 11 August 1988) is a Taiwanese professional footballer who plays as a midfielder for Jiangxi Dingnan United.
 He is also captain of the Chinese Taipei national football team and their top scorer and made most appearances.

 Club career

 Early career

 Chen started to display his goal scoring sense since young age.
 He was the top goalscorer in the National Futsal Championship, in which he scored 28 goals for Minzu Junior High School of Kaohsiung, in 2003.
 In 2006, he won the Golden Boot in Highschool Football League when he played for Chung Cheng Industrial Vocational High School.
 His talent has been recognized by Taiwan PE College professor Chao Jung-jui, who later encouraged him to take several tryouts in Japan, with teams such as Chukyo University, Yokohama F. Marinos, F.C.
 Gifu, and F.C.
 Kariya.